smartsite/triplesss/README.md

 ## Acknowledgments

-* Inspired by facebook's klunky, tired looking UX and how difficult Facebook and Insta are in regard to finding copntent you interacted with.
+* Inspired by facebook's klunky, tired looking UX and how difficult Facebook and Insta are in regard to finding content you engaged with.